SoftwareQuTech/SimulaQron/docs/ConfNodes.rst

 You can create your own .json file specifying the network topology you want to use.
 When doing so, make sure that the names of the nonodes you use are consistent with the nodes used by SimulaQron.
 To have SimulaQron use your specified topology, set the entry :code:`topology_file` in the file config/settings to be the relative path to the .json file, as seen from the root of the repository.

-.. note:: When using the keyword argument --topology (or -tp) for run/startAll.sh, the file config/topology.json is overwritten.
+.. note:: When using the keyword argument --topology (or -tp) for ``./cli/main.py network start-all``, the file config/topology.json is overwritten.
 It is therefore recommended to create your own topology-file with another name or in a different directory, to not accidentally overwrite your file.

 .. _manualSetup: